utkinps/QAP-96-Lebedeva-Alina-public-repository/README.md

 # QAP-96-Lebedeva-Alina-public-repository
+Hi guys!
-This is a repository for my QAP course at Skillfactory.
+Here's my very first GitHub repository to perform exercises from Module 9 of the QAP course at Skillfactory.